 It is considered that the DA2GC aircraft station is approaching the BFWA CS at a given altitude (3000m and 10000m).
 The interference level arriving at the victim receiver was calculated taking into account the transmit power density of the interfering system, the great circle distance, the aircraft elevation (up to 90 degrees), the resulting free space loss, the antenna characteristics of the interfering and the victim system and the interference protection level of the victim system.
 The following Figure 4 illustrates the scenario between a BFWA BS and a DA2GC AS.
+In this analysis the 16-QAM system was used as a reference.
+A protection criterion (C/I) of 20 dB was assumed in the calculations.
+It should be noted that systems operating with high data rates may need a C/I of up 30 dB for their operation.
+For both station types (CS and TS) a maximum power spectral density of 23 dBm/MHz was considered in this study.

-Figure 108: Interference scenario
+Figure 29: Interference scenario